stephanbracke/intermagnet-technical-manual/appendices/filters.rst

 .. _app_1sec_filter:

-Filter Coefficients To Produce One Second Values
+Filter Coefficients to Produce One Second Values
 ````````````````````````````````````````````````